 Of course, if someone has been injecting for a while then they may be out of practice with smoking, and the worries they have about smoking being more expensive might prevent them from even trying it.
 The perception has always been that injecting is more cost effective, but bear in mind that if someone is using an acidifier (Citric or VitC) to prep their injection they are probably using too much and destroying some of their drug.
-That said though, it's important to make sure we make smoking as cost effective as possible to help encourage the change.
-The two videos below show useful ways of making the foil 'pipe' to maximise the amount of drug you can 'recycle' from reside.
-I'd recommend all drugs workers to be familiar with making these, personally when talking to people in the past about moving to smoking I've always made paper versions of these pipes to show people how to do it (it's also part of the training I deliver LINK).
+That said though, it’s important to make sure we make smoking as cost effective as possible to help encourage the change.
+The video below shows how to make the foil ‘pipe’ to maximise the amount of drug you can ‘recycle’ from reside.
+I’d recommend all drugs workers to be familiar with making these.

 There are a few myths connected with foil, one of the most mentioned ones (this even made it’s way into some leaflets) is that you have to ‘burn’ a residue off the foil before smoking from it as this is ‘poisonous’, for some reason a lot of people think it’s plastic.
 Think about this for a moment…